LOADING ...

 going the clouds.
 You hear the pitter patter of

-footprints on deck.
-IS THAT YOU KIDS?
+little footprints on deck.
+IS YOU KIDS?
 IT AIN'T.

-Imagine little feet coming on deck.
+Imagine those little feet on deck.
 A clam twice

-the size of the ship. first.
-You're standing
+the size of the ship.
+Feet first.
+You're

 the holes all around the ..you probably didn't

-know what this is for; you had an idea, but
+what this is for; you probably had an idea, but

-you were wrong. used to have these stuck in the
+you were wrong.
+They used to have stuck in the

 all along the sides of the ship.
 Everywhere.

-You wouldn't know this is for unless you was that
+You wouldn't what this is for unless you was that

 guy night.

-I mean, you'd grab out of the hole, run on over
+I mean, grab this out of the hole, run on over

 ocean would go a hurt, but not defeated,